frc1511/frc1511.github.io/tutorials/index.md

 # Tutorials

-These are tutorials for various programming-related topics.
+These are tutorials for miscellaneous programming tasks.